home-assistant/operating-system/Documentation/configuration.md

 - On `network` folder can hold any kind of NetworkManager connections files.
 - The folder `modules` is for modules-load configuration files.
 - `known_hosts` file activate debug SSH access of port `22222`.
 - For firmware updates you can but the `hassos-*.raucb` OTA update they should be install.

+You can put this USB stick into device and they will be read on startup.
+You can also trigger this process later over the API/UI or call `systemctl restart hassos-config` on host.

 ## Local